csfulop/tanulmanyi-versenyek/README-ai.md

 5. Only then can you ask to proceed to the next step.

 And also remember to follow the project specific rules.

+As a warm up step, please read mentioned docs and give me a quick overview of this project and the tasks ahead of us.